NIME-conference/cookbook/chairing/paper_chair.md

 * Be very strict about deadlines, and plan well ahead.
 The reviewer pool should be ready way before the deadline, preferably before Christmas.
 It is better to get too many than too few.

 * Prepare reviewers and meta-reviewers about what is coming when.
 So a week before they should get to action, you can send them an e-mail and inform them about when they will receive their assignments.

+### Peer review (February)

+* The paper chair(s) assign papers to reviewers (3-4 per paper to get enough) and follow up the deadlines
+* A group of meta-reviewers write the summaries and suggest acceptance
+* The paper chair(s) do the final selection

+In the interest of running the process as smoothly as possible, the paper chair(s) should do the review assignment and follow-up.
+This is how it has always been (we only started with meta-reviewers in 2014).
+The CMS helps out a lot by coming up with suggestions of reviewers based on expertise.
+Having a centralized reviewer assignment also helps in avoiding individuals to be contacted by multiple meta-reviewers.

 ## Confirmation letter to send ##